happycube/cxadc-linux3/README.md

 The Mhz of the actual XTAL crystal affixed to the board.
 The stock crystal is usually 28636363, but a 40mhz replacement crystal is easily available and crystals as high as 54mhz have been shown to work (with extra cooling required above 40mhz).
-This value is used to compute the sample rates entered for the tenxfsc parameter.
+This value is ONLY used to compute the sample rates entered for the tenxfsc parameters other than 0, 1, 2.

 Note!